 You can apply for different types of South African work visas including a general work visa, critical skills visa, intra-company transfer visa, and a business visa (if you want to start your own business in South Africa).

-There are 11 languages spoken in South Africa, but English is the language of business, politics, and the media.
+While South Africa has 11 official languages, English is the language of business, politics, and the media.
 For most jobs, you need a good working knowledge of English.
-It is also desirable to have an understanding of Afrikaans.
+It is also desirable to have an understanding of Afrikaans in most workplaces.

 If you want to improve your English or learn any of the local South African languages, read our guide to language courses in South Africa to find out what is available and where.